For more information about National Park Service air resources, please visit http://www.nature.nps.gov/air/.

 - ozone – which affects human health and vegetation;

-- sulfur and nitrogen deposition – which affects ecosystem health through acidification and nutrient enrichment of soils, surface waters, and vegetation; and
+- sulfur and nitrogen deposition – affect ecosystem health through acidification and nutrient enrichment of soils, surface waters, and vegetation; and

 - mercury deposition – which affects human and wildlife health through bioaccumulation to toxic levels in food webs.